2025–26 UNC Greensboro Spartans men's basketball team

-The 2025–26 UNC Greensboro Spartans men's basketball team represents the University of North Carolina at Greensboro during the 2025–26 NCAA Division I men's basketball season.
-The Spartans, led by fifth-year head coach Mike Jones, play their home games at the First Horizon Coliseum and Fleming Gymnasium in Greensboro, North Carolina as members of the Southern Conference (SoCon).
+The 2025–26 UNC Greensboro Spartans men's basketball team represented the University of North Carolina at Greensboro during the 2025–26 NCAA Division I men's basketball season.
+The Spartans, led by fifth-year head coach Mike Jones, played their home games at the First Horizon Coliseum and Bodford Arena in Greensboro, North Carolina as members of the Southern Conference (SoCon).

 Previous season

 The Spartans finished the 2024–25 season 20–12, 13–5 in SoCon play, to finish in second place.
 They were upset by #7 seed VMI in the quarterfinals of the SoCon tournament.

 Preseason

 On October 1, 2025, the SoCon released their preseason coaches poll.
 UNC Greensboro was picked to finish fifth in the conference.